 If you can use the mind in a cooperative, instead of punishing way then you'll be happier AND get more done.
 Positive, empowered thinking will not add stress, it will add enjoyment!
 I have a few suggestions to help you here:

 Here's some ideas...

 MAD habit holiday

 One experiment you can try is a holiday.
-Pick one thing that you notice is a MAD habit and decide to take a short holiday from it.
+Pick one thing that you notice is a old, unhelpful habit and decide to take a short holiday from it.
 Write it down and look forward to planning a trip away from it.

 Remember - it's a treat.
 Time off to enjoy yourself.
 You might consider something you'd actually like to do instead.
 Write that down too.

-A holiday can be an hour, a day, a week, or even a whole month of liberation from something MAD and stressful, You lucky devil! here are some more tools to help you...
+A holiday can be an hour, a day, a week, or even a whole month of liberation from something stressful and unhelpful, You lucky devil! here are some more tools to help you...